beryldb/php-beryl/README.md

 ## Loading

-PHP-beryl utilizes the autoloading features of PHP in order to run its files.
+PHP-beryl utilizes autoloading features of PHP in order to run its files.
 If you are using Composer, autoloading should be managed automatically.

 ## Using